 - 2 teaspoons Worcestershire sauce

 Start by putting your chicken wings in the air fryer basket on the tray.

 Set the temperature to 380 degrees F, for 12 minutes.
 After 12 minutes flip the chicken wings, and set for another 12 minutes.

-Then in a medium saucepan mix together the hot sauce, butter, Worcestershire sauce, and tabasco.
-Heat in a medium-size saucepan.
+Then in a medium saucepan, mix together the hot sauce, butter, Worcestershire sauce, and Tabasco.
+Heat in a medium-sized saucepan.

 When the wings and sauce are done, toss them in the hot sauce,